If you are here, it only means one thing. You are curious to know: how does a jack plate on a boat work?

 No one likes to swim in rough waters.
 However, you may sometimes forget the weather before going fishing.

-A jack plate will surely help you in case the weather takes a nasty turn with you ending up in rougher waters.
+A jack plate will help you if the weather turns nasty and you end up in rougher waters.

-You can keep your bow up and avoid smacking into waves if you trim down the jack plate.
-It increases your reach in rough waters allowing you to maintain control while moving forward.
+If you trim down the jack plate, you can keep your bow up and avoid smacking into waves.
+It increases your reach in rough waters, allowing you to maintain control while moving forward.

 You can lower down into the water to increase the drag, thus making the boat slow and stable in rough waters.